Current Lab Members

 Nicole received her PhD from Cornell University, where she focused the neuroendocrine control of reproductive strategies in birds.
 She then completed a postdoctoral fellowship at Ga Tech, where she investigated the neural and genomic basis of complex social behaviors of African cichlid fish.
 In our lab, Nicole is analyzing a previously understudied chromosomal rearrangement in white-throated sparrows.

-Isabel has an undergraduate degree in Biology from the University of Ferrara, Italy, and completed her masters thesis in Biomolecular Sciences and Evolution.
+Isabel has an undergraduate degree in Biology from the University of Ferrara, Italy, where she also completed a masters thesis in Biomolecular Sciences and Evolution.
 She has worked with bumblebees, rats, mice, lizards, and of course, birds.
-In our lab, she contributes to every project and makes sure everything runs smoothly.
+In our lab, she is investigating the role of genetic variation in the evolution of social behavior.

 Kenzie graduated from the University of Montana in 2017.
 In her honors thesis there, she looked at how stress hormones affect parental behavior in tree swallows.
 She has also worked with woodpeckers and wolverines.
 Her field experience includes projects in South Africa and Tanzania.
 In our lab she is interested in the evolution of behavior and its neuroendocrine control.